👉 Capacity available in OT, Physio, EP, and Speech Path for Aged Care & NDIS clients

 Funding period

 AT-HM funding is granted in fixed 12-month periods and is based on an older person’s assessed need for AT-HM, with separate funding tiers allocated for each.
 These tiers provide a set dollar range to spend on approved equipment, services, and support.
-Funding does not accrue and must be spent (not just committed) within the funding period, after which providers have an additional 60 days to finalise claims.
+Funding does not accrue and must be spent (not just committed) within the funding period (typically 12 months), after which providers have an additional 60 days to finalise claims.
 No new entry notification is needed if one has already been submitted for the same client and provider.
 Funding begins once the provider’s start notification is accepted in the Aged Care Provider portal.
-Eligible uses include equipment purchases, repairs, prescriptions by qualified health professionals, wraparound services (e.g., delivery, training, follow-up), and capped admin costs.
+Eligible uses include equipment purchases, repairs, prescriptions by qualified health professionals, wraparound services (e.g., delivery, training, follow-up), and capped administrative or coordination costs.

 Progressive conditions funding period

 Older people diagnosed with specific complex and progressive conditions (such as Parkinson’s disease, motor neurone disease, or stroke) may receive a longer AT-HM funding period due to their evolving needs.
-These individuals may be granted a 24-month AT funding tier (medium or high) and a 12-month HM tier.
+These individuals may be granted a 24-month AT and/or HM High funding tier.
 This extended funding can be used for AT, prescriptions, wraparound services (e.g., setup, training), and administration costs.

 Prescription services by health professionals